joymnyaga/TextMining-PdfResume/README.md

 # Text-Mining-in-R
-This project aims to analyze a resume in pdf format as unstructured text data using text mining & data visualization techniques such as
+This project aims to analyze a resume in pdf format as unstructured text data using the (tm) package found in R

-•Frequency Tables
+Text mining techniques include
+•Word frequency tables
 •Association of words
 •Word Cloud